 In 1862, William Brown Miller and his wife Minerva built the ostentatious Millermore Mansion.
 Although Minerva passed away before the mansion was finished, it appears as though she eventually got to live there in perpetuity.
 The upstairs bedroom window will occasionally reveal the figure of a woman, and voices have been heard coming from the home’s nursery.

-Before becoming the dance club staple it is today, the Lizard Lounge was once the Grand Crystal Playhouse theater, a venue often beset by strange paranormal activity.
+Before becoming a Dallas dance club staple — and one of the many Dallas businesses unfortunately lost to the coronavirus pandemic — the Lizard Lounge was once the Grand Crystal Playhouse theater, a venue often beset by strange paranormal activity.
 In Michael Whittington’s “Ghosts of North Texas” book, he interviewed an actress at the theatre who was in her dressing room when, suddenly, an unplugged hair dryer levitated and flung itself across the room at her head.
 The spirit must’ve wanted her to break a leg and then some.
 In the venue’s current state, potential ghosts haven’t been nearly as aggressive, preferring to lurk as a shadowy masculine silhouette by the stairs.
 An interviewee in Whittington’s book said of the ghost: “I feel that he likes the atmosphere, and likes to watch or enjoy it somehow.”
 Who knew that even ghosts enjoy a good bass drop now and then.

 For the Adolphus Hotel in Downtown Dallas, the question is less “are there ghosts here,” and more “how many ghosts are here?”
 There have been several reported gruesome deaths within the hotel’s walls, from a waiter falling down the elevator shaft to a jilted bride who took her own life.
 Guests and staff have even reported hearing the bride’s sobs, in addition to witnessing windows suddenly shoot open.
 It probably doesn’t help that the hotel’s lobby looks exactly like what you think a haunted hotel would look like.